Sylvester's Criterion Calculator

 Δ1 < 0, Δ2 > 0, Δ3 < 0, … (alternating signs) Negative definite Strictly negative for all nonzero x; unique maximum at the origin.

-At least one positive and one negative Δk, pattern not matching the above Indefinite Takes both positive and negative values; typical of saddle points in optimization.
+Principal minors rule out positive semidefiniteness and negative semidefiniteness Indefinite Takes both positive and negative values; typical of saddle points in optimization.

-All Δk ≥ 0, with at least one zero (pattern consistent with positive definiteness apart from zeros) Positive semidefinite (candidate) Never negative, but may be zero for some nonzero x; Sylvester's test alone is not a complete characterization.
+All principal minors are nonnegative, with at least one zero or near-zero value Positive semidefinite Never negative, but may be zero for some nonzero x.

 One or more Δk numerically very close to zero while others fit a definite pattern Borderline / sensitive case Classification may depend on numerical tolerance; consider rerunning with higher precision or symbolic methods.